 As businesses go digital, the network plays a fundamental role in companies’ competitiveness in the marketplace – it becomes the lifeline of the business.
 With increasing numbers of users and connected devices, networks are increasing in complexity.
-Manually installing and updating configurations for hundreds of switches, firewalls, and routers are prohibitively time-consuming, costly and error-prone.
-Automation is required in order to make the process more efficient while eliminating human error.
+Manually installing and updating configurations for hundreds of switches, firewalls, and routers are prohibitively time-consuming, costly, and error-prone.
+IT Automation is required in order to make the process more efficient while eliminating human error.
 In fact, automation is the only way to provide high availability while managing the size and complexity of modern networks.

 In the past, automation tools like Chef and Puppet have been widely used, but in the last few years Ansible has emerged as a very compelling tool with many advantages for administrators: Ansible is easy to get started with, has great playbooks and requires no agents on target host systems.
 Ansible automates provisioning, configuration management, application deployment, intra-service orchestration, and many other IT needs, freeing up the network and DevOps teams for more strategic work.
 The reason Ansible is so popular is simple: it makes life dramatically easier.

 As pioneers in SDN, Pluribus understands the importance of simple IT automation, and that’s why we support Ansible.
 We have released over 25 Ansible modules, or playbooks, to date and continue to add functionality in new playbooks.